chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_first_run.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+..
+This topic should NOT be included in any build after chef-client 11-4 (inclusive).

 .. warning:: Use sparingly.
 Most resources are idempotent by design and do not require using any of the approaches that are discussed below.